veitkal/wyrd_OF/README.md

 What follows is a program creating generative weaving drafts/notations/constructs and patterns to be printed in real time with a thermal printer.

-A computational, emergent system of "entities" based on turmites/Langtons Ant is the draft with their current states.
-Using optical flow/computer vision via ps3EyeCam the system and draft is interacted with.
+A computational, emergent system of "entities" based on turmites/Langtons Ant is feeding the draft with their current states.
+By using optical flow/computer vision, via ps3EyeCam, the system and the drafts are interacted with and influenced.

 REFERENCE:
 "Optical Flow Test," Adrian Sheerwood, Accessed September 1, 202y0. https://aaron-sherwood.com/blog/?p=700